 However, after a cleaned up and focused Downey clicked in "Iron Man," the actor and his team demanded a bigger cut of the action for his work in future Marvel movie projects.
 Marvel agreed, and, as a result, Downey made more from "The Avengers" than writer/director Joss Whedon or anyone else in the cast.
 Maybe that's not a Tony Stark level of business acumen, but it's impressive nonetheless.

-Similarly, Channing Tatum's smarts had a lot to do with his No. 2 slot on the list, having earned $60 million in the past year.
+Similarly, Channing Tatum's smarts had a lot to do with his landing on this list for the first time, not to mention scoring the No. 2 slot, having earned $60 million in the past year.
 While "The Vow" and "21 Jump Street" fared well at the box office, it was "Magic Mike" that earned him serious bank.
-Tatum and director Steven Soderbergh financed the movie themselves, keeping the budget down to a modest $7 million.
+Tatum and director Steven Soderbergh financed the movie themselves, keeping the budget down to a modest $7 million, and watched it roll in $167 million in global receipts.
 When it became a surprise hit, the star and director walked home with a healthy share of the profits.

 In addition to the list of best-paid actors, Forbes compiled a list of 10 "Power Actors," with Jackman edging out RDJ for the top spot, largely because of his stronger presence in social media and his entrepreneurial ventures.
 Will Smith and Adam Sandler will be relieved to know that they're both still ranked as "Power Actors," even though Forbes acknowledges that they've been attached to some major flops in the past year.